 Important scientific contributions in the field of meteorology have resulted in a University-based academic being recognised in The Queen’s New Year Honours.

-Having been awarded a BSc in Physics and a PhD in Applied Mathematics at Leeds, Professor Mobbs joined the Universitys School of Environment in 1995.
+Having been awarded a BSc in Physics and a PhD in Applied Mathematics at Leeds, Professor Mobbs, pictured above, joined the Universitys School of Environment in 1995.
 He was Head of School from 1996 and, following the merger with Earth Sciences in 2003, became Head of the newly-formed School of Earth and Environment (SEE).

 In 2005, Professor Mobbs became Director of the National Centre for Atmospheric Science (NCAS), whose headquarters have been based on campus since this date.